The major criteria for a good freeware download site is accuracy and safety.

 FOSSHUB is the home to a wide assortment of free open source software projects, in which the developers are dedicated to providing clean downloads, free from adware, spyware, malware, or unwanted software bundles, with a minimal amount of advertising on their pages.

 This is a community driven site run by a team of dedicated volunteers, that scour the web looking for the best freeware in just about every category imaginable.
 You’ll also find a lot of good software reviews and active discussions.
 They cover Windows, Linux, Mac, Android, and iOS software, as well as web apps.
+(Unfortunately, this site will be shutting down July 15, 2021)

 Major Geeks has had the reputation for almost 20 years, of providing good clean downloads of great software applications, sometimes even long after an application disappears from other download sites.
 They will frequently host the last known freeware version of something that went shareware, or the last known version of a freeware application that was abandoned by its developer(s).
+Sometimes you will even find the last Pro version of an application, with a working license key, that was graciously provided by the developer.
+I recommend using an ad blocker when you visit, since the site is heavily loaded with ads that contain confusing “Download” buttons that could lead you astray.
+Please do pay careful attention to the listed License Type on applications, as they do also include the occasional shareware in their listings.

 Ninite is one of the best ways to safely download and install a whole lot of good, free applications at once, and is a MUST VISIT for any new PC owner.
 You just check the boxes for everything you want, then download a custom installer that contains only the things you picked, without any added crapware.
 The apps they offer are sometimes even cleaner than downloading them direct from the developers, and is a great way to avoid some of the crapware that normally comes bundled with some of the software they list.
-(I’m looking at you, Java!)

 Snap Files has built a reputation of only listing good clean downloads, free of spyware, malware, popups, home page hijackers, and other harmful stuff.
 However, you may find some software bundled with browser toolbars, so please be cautious when installing, and opt out if you don’t want any.
 They offer both shareware and freeware, but the link provided above goes directly to their freeware section.
+I recommend using an ad blocker, since some of their ads can be mistaken for download buttons.